Page Reviewed / Updated - Mar. 2016

 A veteran’s Priority Group determines the level of care offered.
 However, the availability of VA resources also plays a role in determining what care is offered.
 Due to the complexity of the Priority Groups and the ever-changing availability of VA resources, it is nearly impossible for veterans to determine the long term care services for which they qualify and the fees for those services without speaking directly with the VA on a case-by-case basis.

-The veteran’s geographic location does not affect eligibility directly but the maximum allowable amount of resources changes depending on the county in which the veteran resides.
+The veteran’s geographic location does not affect eligibility directly but the maximum allowable amount of income changes depending on the county in which the veteran resides.

-Age and marital status do not impact eligibility for VA Health Care.
+Age and marital status do not impact eligibility for VA Health Care directly but the number of dependents does impact the income threshold.

 VA Health Care benefits are made in the form of medical care, personal care and payments to medical providers.
 VA Health Care does not provide cash to veteran seniors.
 Benefits limits range dramatically depending on the veteran’s Priority Group.
 For long term care, co-pays can range from $0 - $100 / day.
 Veterans with a compensable service-connected disability are exempt from long-term care co-pays.
 Although the VA has made significant improvements in their claims processing backlog, application decisions can still take many months.